A new £9.2 million Industrial Energy Efficiency Accelerator to help strengthen the global competitiveness of British industry

 Funds from BEIS will flow to successful project in line with the project plan and milestones as stipulated by the applicant.

-No, the application deadline is flexible but don’t wait until 30 September 2018 to apply because funding may be allocated already.
+No, the application deadline is flexible but don’t wait until the final deadline in September 2018 to apply because funding may be allocated already.
+Applications will be reviewed periodically every two months or until funding is exhausted.

 Yes, but if it is not yet ready you can wait until that is the case and then apply if there is funding remaining.